 5. Energy Processing or Metabolism

 Organisms take in energy to drive all their activities.
 It is the sum of the chemical activity of all body functions.
 Some organisms capture energy directly from the sun and convert it into chemical energy; others use chemical energy in molecules they take in as food.

 Organisms have different mechanisms in order to maintain a beneficial internal environment.

 Even the smallest organisms are complex and require multiple regulatory mechanisms to coordinate internal functions, respond to stimuli, and cope with environmental stresses.
-Two examples of internal functions regulated in an organism are nutrient transport and blood flow.
+Two internal functions regulated in an organism are nutrient transport and blood flow.

 Organs (groups of tissues working together) perform specific functions, such as carrying oxygen throughout the body, removing wastes, delivering nutrients to every cell, and cooling the body.
 In order to function properly, cells need to have appropriate conditions such as proper temperature, pH, and appropriate concentration of diverse chemicals.
 These conditions may, however, change from one moment to the next.

 Organisms are able to maintain internal conditions within a narrow range almost constantly, despite environmental changes, through homeostasis (literally, “steady-state”), the ability of an organism to maintain constant internal conditions.